kumar303/llama-deal-with-it/README.md

 # 🔗

 What will future abstractions look like?
 I'm not sure.
-Software abstractions like [Django](https://www.djangoproject.com/), [Rails](https://rubyonrails.org/), [jQuery](https://jquery.com/), and [React](https://react.dev/) were all created to solve some kind of hand-written sofware problem, usually around security mistakes or the tedium of boilerplate code.
+Software abstractions like [Django](https://www.djangoproject.com/), [Rails](https://rubyonrails.org/), [jQuery](https://jquery.com/), and [React](https://react.dev/) were all created to solve some kind of hand-written software problem, usually around security mistakes or the tedium of boilerplate code.
 In Armin Ronacher's experiments with hands-off LLM code generation, he found models [wrote the best code in Go](https://lucumr.pocoo.org/2025/6/12/agentic-coding/).

 # ⚠️